Squalomix/sneg/README.md

 # Phylome construction (SNEG Project)

-We collect reliable gene models from diverse chordate species derived from their chromosome-scale genome assemblies to establish orthogroups for their protein-coding genes and phylome based on them.
-The primary objective is to create a comprehensive chordate-wide catalogue of gene orthology.
-This catalogue will also serve as the foundation for deriving a <strong>standardized nomenclature for elasmobranch genes (SNEG)</strong>, addressing misleading protein-coding gene naming found in gene models available at NCBI Genome.
-Other platforms like Ensembl and Aliance of Genome Resources provide their original cross-species solutions, but they often are limited to traditional laboratory animals or include an excessive number of species for accessible visualization.
-Our first round of orthogroup construction will focus on a 'moderate' number of the species listed below, and we invite input on the choice of species, assembly versions, and gene models to be utilized.
-We conduct this project in collaboration with the group of Toni Gabaldon at IRB and BSC-CNS in Barcelona to provide useful resources.
+We are compiling reliable gene models from a diverse range of chordate species, based on their chromosome-scale genome assemblies, to establish orthogroups of protein-coding genes and a corresponding phylome.
+Our primary goal is to generate a comprehensive, chordate-wide catalogue of gene orthology.
+This catalogue will also serve as the basis for a standardized nomenclature for elasmobranch genes (SNEG), addressing the inconsistencies and misleading gene names currently found in NCBI Genome annotations.

+While platforms such as Ensembl and the Alliance of Genome Resources offer their own cross-species solutions, these are often restricted to traditional model organisms or encompass an overwhelming number of species, which can hinder intuitive visualization and interpretation.
+In our initial phase of orthogroup construction, we will focus on a curated, moderate set of species (listed below), and we welcome feedback on the selection of species, genome assembly versions, and gene models to be used.

+This project is being carried out in collaboration with Toni Gabaldón’s group at the IRB and BSC-CNS in Barcelona, with the aim of developing valuable and broadly accessible resources.

-Species list (tentative)<br>
+Species list for the currently ongoing effort:<br>
 Drosophila melanogaster<br>
 Branchiostoma lanceolatum<br>
 Ciona intestinalis<br>